grahul27/MM804-Assignment-2/Readme.md

 ### Output

-The Original 3d object has a total of 1350510 vertices with each vertices having 3 co-ordinates x,y,z and the size of the file is 44Mb.
+The Original 3d object has a total of 2,708,574 vertices with each vertices having 3 co-ordinates x,y,z and the size of the file is 44Mb.
-Clipped Out Model has a total of
-Remaining part has a total of
-Intersection has a total of
+Clipped Out Model has a total of vertices - 1803089 Remaining part has a total of vertices - 901544 Intersection has a total of vertices - 3,940

 ![Output](finalOutput.jpg)
 ![Output](finalOutput1.jpg)